Robert Greene

-Privacy is not about having something to hide—it's about having the power to determine your own life.
-Carissa Véliz has devoted her career to demonstrating why privacy matters for democracy itself.
-As Associate Professor at Oxford's Institute for Ethics in AI and bestselling author of Privacy Is Power, she challenges the surveillance economy that harvests personal data to manipulate decisions and concentrate power.
-Her message resonates because it connects abstract philosophical concepts to concrete threats: weakened democracy, eroded equality, and lost autonomy.
+Privacy is not about having something to hide; it is about the power to shape your own life.
+Carissa Véliz, Associate Professor at Oxford's Institute for Ethics in AI and bestselling author of Privacy Is Power and Prophecy, shows why privacy is foundational to democracy.
+She challenges the surveillance economy that harvests personal data to manipulate decisions and concentrate power, naming the stakes: weakened democracy, eroded equality, lost autonomy.

 Want to book Carissa Véliz as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

-Keynote speaker Carissa Véliz is an Associate Professor at the University of Oxford’s Institute for Ethics in AI and Tutorial Fellow at Hertford College, where she has established herself as one of the world’s leading voices on privacy, surveillance, and the ethics of artificial intelligence.
-Her groundbreaking work examines how personal data has become a form of power, and why reclaiming privacy is essential for preserving democracy, equality, and individual freedom.
+Keynote speaker Carissa Véliz is an Associate Professor at the University of Oxford’s Institute for Ethics in AI and a Tutorial Fellow at Hertford College, where she has become one of the world’s leading voices on privacy, surveillance, and the ethics of artificial intelligence.
+Her work examines how personal data has become a form of power, and why reclaiming privacy is essential to preserving democracy, equality, and individual freedom.

-Privacy speaker Carissa Véliz gained international acclaim with her bestselling book Privacy Is Power: Why and How You Should Take Back Control of Your Data, named an Economist Book of the Year in 2020.
-The book presents a radical argument that personal data should be treated as a toxic asset, similar to asbestos, and calls for ending the data economy entirely.
-Her analysis reveals how tech companies and governments harvest personal information to influence behavior, manipulate decisions, and undermine democratic processes.
-The work has been translated into multiple languages and sparked global conversations about digital rights.
+Privacy speaker Carissa Véliz earned international acclaim with her bestselling book Privacy Is Power: Why and How You Should Take Back Control of Your Data, named an Economist Book of the Year.
+The book argues that personal data should be treated as a toxic asset, akin to asbestos, and makes the case for ending the data economy entirely.
+Her analysis reveals how companies and governments harvest personal information to influence behavior, shape decisions, and undermine democratic processes, and it has been translated into more than two dozen languages.

-Her expertise extends to policy advisory roles globally.
-She served on the Group of Experts drafting Spain’s Digital Rights Charter, advises the U.S. Congress on technology policy, and serves as a board member of the Proton Foundation, which advocates for privacy-protecting technologies.
-She is a member of UNESCO’s Women 4 Ethical AI and sits on the Advisory Board at the Electronic Privacy Information Center.
+Véliz’s influence extends well beyond academia.
+She served on the group of experts that drafted Spain’s Digital Rights Charter, has advised the U.S. Congress on technology policy, and sits on the board of the Proton Foundation, which advances privacy-protecting technologies.
+She is a member of UNESCO’s Women 4 Ethical AI and serves on the advisory board of the Electronic Privacy Information Center.
+Her work has been featured in more than 300 outlets, including The New York Times, The Guardian, Financial Times, Harvard Business Review, BBC, and Nature, and her TEDx talks on privacy and the power of analog life have reached audiences worldwide.

-As a speaker, Carissa Véliz brings philosophical rigor combined with practical policy expertise to audiences navigating data governance, AI implementation, and digital transformation.
-Her presentations challenge conventional thinking about technology as inevitable progress, offering leaders concrete frameworks for building ethical technology strategies that protect democratic values while enabling innovation.
-Organizations value her ability to translate complex philosophical concepts into actionable guidance for protecting privacy, implementing responsible AI, and maintaining competitive advantage without exploiting personal data.
+As a speaker, Carissa Véliz brings philosophical rigor and practical policy expertise to audiences navigating data governance, AI adoption, and digital transformation.
+She challenges the assumption that technology is neutral or its trajectory inevitable, offering leaders concrete frameworks for building ethical strategies that protect democratic values while enabling innovation.
+Organizations value her ability to translate complex ideas into actionable guidance for responsible AI, privacy by design, and competitive advantage that does not depend on exploiting personal data.

-Véliz reveals how privacy serves as the foundation for democratic society, functioning as justice's blindfold that ensures equal treatment regardless of personal characteristics.
-Drawing from her bestselling book Privacy Is Power, she demonstrates how mass data collection undermines equality by enabling differential treatment based on personal information, threatens autonomy by creating systems that manipulate rather than inform, and weakens democracy by fracturing public discourse into personalized realities.
-Audiences learn why privacy should be understood as collective infrastructure rather than individual preference, how surveillance capitalism concentrates power in ways that threaten democratic governance, and what regulatory frameworks can protect privacy while enabling beneficial innovation.
-This session provides strategic guidance for leaders navigating data governance obligations and building organizations that compete ethically.
+Véliz reveals how privacy underpins democratic society, functioning as the blindfold of justice that ensures equal treatment regardless of personal characteristics.
+Drawing on her bestseller Privacy Is Power, she shows how mass data collection erodes equality by enabling differential treatment, threatens autonomy through systems that manipulate rather than inform, and weakens democracy by splintering public discourse into personalized realities.
+Audiences learn why privacy is collective infrastructure rather than individual preference, and what regulatory frameworks can protect it while enabling beneficial innovation.

-Based on her radical yet rigorously argued position, Véliz makes the case that personal data should be regulated as a toxic substance and the trade in personal information should end entirely.
-She examines how the data economy emerged from Google's discovery that personalized advertising generated enormous profit, why this business model creates negative externalities including democratic erosion and inequality, and how societies can transition away from surveillance-based business models.
-Organizations discover alternatives to data-extractive practices, practical frameworks for building privacy-respecting products and services, and why companies that pioneer ethical approaches to data will gain competitive advantage as regulatory environments tighten and consumer awareness grows.
-This provocative session challenges conventional wisdom about data as essential business asset and offers vision for technology that serves rather than surveils.
+Véliz argues that personal data should be regulated like a toxic substance and that the trade in personal information should end.
+She traces how the data economy grew from personalized advertising, why the model produces negative externalities from democratic erosion to inequality, and how organizations can move toward privacy-respecting products and services.
+Leaders discover why companies that pioneer ethical approaches to data will gain advantage as regulation tightens and consumer awareness grows.

-Véliz examines the critical ethical questions raised by artificial intelligence development and deployment, including how AI systems trained on improperly acquired data perpetuate injustice, why algorithmic decision-making often reinforces rather than reduces discrimination, what obligations organizations have regarding transparency and accountability in AI systems, and how to balance innovation with protection of fundamental rights.
-Audiences gain practical frameworks for implementing responsible AI that respects human autonomy, strategies for identifying and mitigating ethical risks in AI projects, and understanding of emerging regulatory requirements around algorithmic accountability.
-This session is essential for technology leaders, product teams implementing AI systems, and executives overseeing digital transformation initiatives who need to ensure their AI strategies align with ethical principles and regulatory expectations.
+Véliz examines the ethical questions raised by AI development and deployment: how systems trained on improperly acquired data perpetuate injustice, why algorithmic decision-making can reinforce discrimination, and what obligations organizations carry around transparency and accountability.
+Audiences gain practical frameworks for responsible AI that respects human autonomy, strategies for spotting and mitigating ethical risk, and a clear read on emerging regulatory expectations.

 | Basic Data Protection Information | |